Project-42/Victor_CV/README.md

 **VoIP Network administrator** <br>
 **@ Telecor (H-tecnología)**  |  Seville (Spain)  |  _May 2006  - Feb 2010_

-Configuration, maintenance and remote administration of Voice over IP network at “Junta de Andalucía” (regional government).
-The network was composed by:
+▪ Configured, maintained, and administered a Voice over IP network at "Junta de Andalucía"

-Cisco routers (801, 831/871, 837/877, 1701/1721, 1801)

-Allied Telesis Switch (AT 8012M)

-Nortel Business Communications Manager (BCM 200/400, BCM 50)
+▪ The network included: Cisco routers, Allied Telesis Switch (AT 8012M), Nortel Business Communications Manager, Mediatrix VoIP Gateways, and Aperto/Alvarion antenna.

-Mediatrix VoIP Gateways (4100, 4400 series)

-Aperto / Alvarion antenna (to LMDS access)

-Teaching courses to installer and maintenance technicians

-Help-desk support to installer and maintenance technicians
+▪ Provided Training and Help-desk support to installer and maintenance technicians.
 <br><br>

 ## 👨‍🎓EDUCATION